 Her sophomore novel THE FOREST OF STOLEN GIRLS out this April (04/20/2021) is another YA historical mystery set in Joseon Dynasty Korea (early 1400s) about a teen who returns homes to pick up the trail after her father vanishes while investigating the disappearance of 13 young women.
 It is praised by New York Times-bestselling authors Adalyn Grace as “a haunting, breathtaking tale that will have readers on the edge of their seats” and Kathleen Glasgow as “rich, exquisite, and deeply atmospheric.”
 It was honored as another Junior Library Guild Selection.
 It received a starred review from School Library Journal that said “Hur’s worldbuilding is majestic, transporting readers to Joseon Korea to unravel a compelling mystery” and Publisher Weekly describes it as “a suspenseful, atmospheric historical mystery” that explores women’s lack of bodily agency during this time and the dangers of obsessive protection, adroitly interweaving the historical context of the real horrors that afflicted Korean women from the 13th-century Mongol rule until after 1435.”

-She is represented by Amy Bishop of Dystel, Goderich & Bourret LLC.
+She is represented by literary agent Amy Bishop of Dystel, Goderich & Bourret LLC.

 Photos by Bosco Tung